Yes, humans are frugivores, but not all fruits are equally suitable for us! Some have evolved with us, others not.

 There are many types of frugivores.
 Typically seed dispersers are mammals or birds, but frugivores are found in other animal classes like reptiles and insects.

-This evolutionary pattern is called dispersal syndrome and has far-reaching on the nutrition and toxicity of a fruit type for the consumer – also for humans:
+The fruit-eaters choice of fruits determines which fruit traits are successful.
+This evolutionary pattern, called dispersal syndrome, shapes fruits and is well-known in ecology!
+It optimizes nutrition and lowers unwanted compounds for the seed-dispersing consumer, too!
+Therefore it has far-reaching consequences on the suitability as food source, the nutrition and toxicity of a fruit type for the consumer – also for humans!

 Humans as frugivores

-To understand the relationship between fruits and human health, we have to look at the evolutionary past: Fruits that have evolved as food sources with its frugivore have been shaped by the frugivore’s preferences.
+To understand the relationship between fruits and human health, we have to look at the evolutionary past: Fruits that have evolved as food sources with their frugivores have been shaped by the frugivore’s preferences.
 In this evolutionary dance, fruit traits like flavor, energetic value, nutrients, and toxicity have evolved to match the animal (see above).
-Therefore, fruits that have evolved with other animals than primates (i.e., birds) are naturally not as tasty for mammals – and most likely not as suitable (read more here)!
+Therefore, fruits that have evolved with other animals than primates (i.e., birds) are naturally not as tasty for mammals – and most likely not as suitable!

 Not all fruits are an original food source for humans